mantczakaus/ont_amplicon/README.md

 **It is recommended to first run only the quality control step to have a preliminary look at the data before proceeding with downstream analyses by specifying the `qc_only: true` parameter.**

 ### Preprocessing reads
-If multiple fastq files exist for a single sample, they will first need to be merged using the `merge: true` option using [`Fascat`](https://github.com/epi2me-labs/fastcat).
+By defaut, the pipline expects that multiple fastq files exist for a single sample and the `merge: true` option is set.
+These fastq files will be merged using [`Fascat`](https://github.com/epi2me-labs/fastcat)
-Then the read names of the fastq file created will be trimmed after the first whitespace, for compatiblity purposes with all downstream tools.
+Then the read names of the fastq file created will be trimmed after the first whitespace in the read header, for compatiblity purposes with all downstream tools.

-Reads are trimmed of adapters and optionally quality filtered:
+Reads are then trimmed of adapters and optionally quality filtered:
 - Reads are searched for the presence of sequencing adapters using [`Porechop ABI`](https://github.com/rrwick/Porechop).
-Porechop ABI parameters can be specified using ```porechop_options: '{options} '```, making sure you leave a space at the end before the closing quote.
+Other porechop ABI parameters can be specified using ```porechop_options: '{options} '```, making sure you leave a space at the end before the closing quote.
 Please refer to the Porechop manual.

   **Special usage:**
-  To limit the search to known adapters listed in [`adapter.py`](https://github.com/bonsai-team/Porechop_ABI/blob/master/porechop_abi/adapters.py), just specify the ```adapter_trimming: true``` parameter.
-  To search ab initio for adapters on top of known adapters, specify:
+  To search for adapters ab initio on top of known adapters, specify:
   ```
   adapter_trimming: true
   porechop_options: '-abi '
   ```
-  To limit the search to custom adapters, specify
+  To limit the search to custom adapters, specify:
   ```
   adapter_trimming: true
   porechop_custom_primers: true